310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 You’d have to repeat a year, y’know?
 So go to class like you should.

 You’re in a different class than me, but I’ve heard rumors that you don’t show up to class at all.
-Your class seems full of that, though—Hibiki-kun seems the same way.
+Your class seems full of that, though — Hibiki-kun seems the same way.
 {% endbubble %}

 {% bubble Kanata past %}
 hibiki… oh, he is the same, isn’t he.